-OBJECTIVE 3.8 CONTINUE WORKING TO ADDRESS THE CAPACITY OF THE TOWN'S WATER SYSTEM AND NEED FOR CRITICAL MAINTENANCE.
+OBJECTIVE 3.8) CONTINUE WORKING TO ADDRESS THE CAPACITY OF THE TOWN'S WATER SYSTEM AND NEED FOR CRITICAL MAINTENANCE.

-As noted in Chapter 5: Water Infrastructure, Hazard Mitigation & Sustainability, the Town's water system needs more than \$20 million in infrastructure investment to make repairs to the system and increase capacity.
-The future of development in Minturn (both commercial and residential) hinges on a sustainable supply of water to the town.
-At present, the Town has a moratorium on most development due to these needs.
-Expansions to the water supply may involve the execution of the 2019 Water Capital Improvement Plan combined with the acquisition of new water rights.
+As noted in Chapter 5: Natural Resources, Infrastructure, & Efficiency, the Town's water system needs more than \$20 million in infrastructure investment to make repairs to the system and increase capacity.
+The future of development in Minturn (both commercial and residential) hinges on a sustainable supply of water to the Town.
+At present, the Town has a moratorium on medium and larger scale development due to these needs.
+Expansions to the water supply will involve the execution of the 2019 Water Capital Improvement Plan combined with the acquisition of new water rights.
 The Town needs to prioritize these critical investments and continuously manage its water supply to support economic growth.

-See Chapter 5: Water Infrastructure, Hazard Mitigation & Sustainability for action items.
+See Chapter 5: Natural Resources, Infrastructure, & Efficiency for action items.